felixjchen/nitrus/README.md

 # Nitrus

 - Realtime application for users to vote and listen to a shared Spotify queue
 - Use Spotify API to search for songs, get profiles, start and stop playback
 - https://nitrus.azurewebsites.net

 ## Motivation

 - friends can't agree on what to listen too, one sole person controls the speaker

 ## Todo

-- Wheres my alien
-- More search results / better search
+- better search
 - Recommendations
 - Mobile pauses?
 - Skip song
 - socket timeout
 - Device selection
 - Join/leave parties
 - Deafen
 - Desktop Search

 ## Sources